April 1, 2020

 But guarantees that Groucho can’t escape.

-How grateful he must be for shells and guns
+How grateful he must be for tanks and shells

 To keep them both holed up.
 Even though his mouth